Advanced Laparoscopic & Pelvic Surgery

 What are the benefits of laparoscopy?

 What are the risks associated with laparoscopy?

-- Bleeding or a hernia (a bulge caused by poor healing) at the incision sites
+- Bleeding or a hernia (a bulge caused by poor healing) at the incision site

-- Damage to a blood vessel or other organ, such as the stomach, bowel, bladder, or ureters
+- Damage to blood vessels, bowel, bladder, stomach or ureters

-After giving anesthesia, a small incision is made in or below your navel or in another area of your abdomen.
-The laparoscope is inserted through this small incision.
-During the procedure, the abdomen is filled with a gas.
-Filling the abdomen with gas allows the pelvic reproductive organs to be seen more clearly.
-The camera attached to the laparoscope shows the pelvic organs on a screen.
+Under general anesthesia, a small incision is made in or below your navel or in another area of your abdomen.
+The laparoscope is inserted and the abdomen is filled with gas which allows the pelvic reproductive organs to be seen more clearly.
 Other small incisions may be made in the abdomen for surgical instruments.
-Another instrument, called a uterine manipulator, may be inserted through the vagina and cervix and into the uterus.
-This instrument is used to move the pelvic organs into view.

 At our center we use Two skilled and certified physicians during the procedure and our statistics relate to improved outcomes justifying an assistant fee that is usually negligible in your overall health costs.